mdbootstrap/TW-Elements/README.md

 ### `scrollXMarginOffset {Number}`

-The number of pixels the content width can surpass the container width without enabling the X axis scroll bar.
-Allows some "wiggle room" or "offset break", so that X axis scroll bar is not enabled just because of a few pixels.
+The number of pixels the content width can surpass the container width without enabling the X-axis scroll bar.
+Allows some "wiggle room" or "offset break", so that X-axis scroll bar is not enabled just because of a few pixels.

 **Default**: `0`

 ### `scrollYMarginOffset {Number}`

-The number of pixels the content height can surpass the container height without enabling the Y axis scroll bar.
-Allows some "wiggle room" or "offset break", so that Y axis scroll bar is not enabled just because of a few pixels.
+The number of pixels the content height can surpass the container height without enabling the Y-axis scroll bar.
+Allows some "wiggle room" or "offset break", so that Y-axis scroll bar is not enabled just because of a few pixels.

 **Default**: `0`